-Safeguarding Adult/Children

-Serious Occurrence ( delete as appropriate)
+Safeguarding Adult/Children ( delete as appropriate)

+Serious Occurrence

 Operational Concern

 Staff / Volunteer involved in an

 accident/collision/breakdown

-Death of a Service User Active/Inactive
+Death of a Service User Active/Inactive 2

-Details of Member of staff/volunteer completing form
+Details of Member of staff/volunteer

+completing form

 Project and Project Location

 Line Manager

 Date of Occurrence

 Time Occurrence started

 Time Occurrence finished

 Date and time Occurrence reported

 Who was the occurrence reported to?

 (List everyone you spoke to/contacted)

 What other agencies were involved?

 Were the Police called?

-Location of Occurrence (address/venue/etc)
+Location of Occurrence

+(address/venue/etc)

 What happened?

+• •

 (give as much detail as possible)

 Who was involved?

 (clients, agencies, members of the public etc)

 Was anyone hurt?

 (give as much detail as possible, including any medical assistance, hospital details etc)

 What action was taken?

 (YOS, EDT, OM etc informed.
 Give as much detail as possible)

-(For Death of a Service User, please refer to
+(For Death of a Service User, please refer to policy)

-policy)

 What was the outcome?

 (give as much detail as possible)

 Signed by member of staff/volunteer Date

-Date form emailed to Line Manager
+Date form emailed to Line Manager ·

-Line Manager's comments
+Line Manager's comments including:

-including:

-including.

 Action taken

-Action taken

 Learning outcomes

-Feedback linked to
+Feedback linked to policy/practice

-policy/practice

 Training Needs

-0

-Does member of

-staff/volunteer require

-further support?
-What

-further support has been
+Does member of staff/volunteer require further support?
+What further support has been

 identified?
 (Westfield Health, debrief, counselling, other)

 Date staff debrief arranged

-Date of next staff supervision see ssion:
+Date of next staff supervision so ession:

-Signed by Line Manager Date
+Signed by Line Manager Da te

-Date emailed to Senior Manager I
+Date emailed to Senior Manager

 Senior Manager's comments

-Serier Manager Sconnients

 Feedback/Action taken

-reeubacky Action taken

 Signed by Senior Manager Date: